amethyst/amethyst/book/src/appendices/a_config_files/ball_config.md

 separately.

 The `BallConfig` will replace the `BALL_VELOCITY_X`, `BALL_VELOCITY_Y`, `BALL_RADIUS`, and `BALL_COLOR`
 variables.
-However, the `BALL_COLOR` was originally an array, but Ron does not currently support those, so it will read in a tuple and convert this tuple to an array when needed.
+However, the `BALL_COLOR` was originally an array, but [Serde][serde] and Ron handle arrays as tuples, so it will read in a tuple and convert this tuple to an array when needed.
 ```rust,ignore
 #[derive(Debug, Deserialize, Serialize)]
 pub struct BallConfig {